 Who we are & what we do

 The 12 members of the Parish Council are currently elected to serve for a term of four years.
-The current Council were elected on 7 May 2015 (see results) so the next election will fall in 2019.
-The full council meets on the first Wednesday of each month, (apart from August), at 7.00pm at the Weston Centre, Tamworth Street, Duffield.
+The new Council were elected on 2 May 2019 (view results) so the next election will fall in 2023.
+The full council meets the first Wednesday every other month, at 7.00pm at the Weston Centre, Tamworth Street, Duffield.
 Members of the public are invited to attend Council meetings, and can speak if they wish.
 View public participation guidance

-Notices of meetings are placed in the Parish Council Noticeboard outside the Parish Office at the Weston Centre.
-You can view a PDF of the schedule of meetings for 2017 - 2018 by clicking here or view the council meetings calendar.
+Notices of meetings are placed in the Parish Council Noticeboard outside the Weston Centre.
+You can view a PDF of the schedule of meetings for 2020 - 2021 by clicking here or view the council meetings calendar.
 Agendas for all meetings are also published on this website.